zrythm/zrythm/doc/user/plugins-files/plugins/plugin-window.rst

 .. image:: /_static/img/haas_plugin_window.png
    :align: center

+.. note:: This only applies to :term:`LV2` plugins.
+   For other types of plugins, you can edit their parameters in the plugin inspector page (see :ref:`plugin-inspector-page`).

 Bridging
 --------
 Most plugins are instantiated in the same process as Zrythm.
-This has the advantage that DSP processing is very fast, however, some plugin UIs are not compatible with Zrythm and need to be bridged (run as separate processes).
+This has the advantage that :term:`DSP` is very fast, however, some plugin UIs are not compatible with Zrythm and need to be bridged (ie, run as separate processes).

 .. note:: When it is possible to bridge only the UI, Zrythm will do so, and this will not have any